Diordany/factorio-speed-settings/README.md

 # Usage

-Open the mod settings and you'll be able to set the speed factor.
+Open the mod settings and you'll be able to change the speed settings.

 ![Settings](doc/img/settings.png)